downshift-js/downshift/src/hooks/useCombobox/README.md

 ## The problem

-You have a combobox/autocomplete dropdown in your application and you want it to be accessible and functional.
+You have a combobox or autocomplete dropdown in your application and you want it to be accessible and functional.
 For consistency reasons you want it to follow the [ARIA design pattern][combobox-aria] for a combobox.
 You also want this solution to be simple to use and flexible so you can tailor it further to your specific